cs-util-com/MathMarauders/v2Spec.md

 * **Setup:** spawn a chasing enemy horde at distance `D0`; speed slightly higher than player (`vChase = v0*1.05`).
 * **Gate mirror:** Reverse phase reuses the forward-run gate count for the current wave, with the same math rules applied to shrinking army sizes.
 * **Volley pressure:** Fire an automatic arrow volley every 0.8 s sized to ~10% of the current player army; arrows target and remove chasers on hit using the skirmish arrow FX/pools.
+* **Speed profile:** Baseline forward/reverse travel speed is 6 m/s; clearing a reverse gate triggers a 1 s chase surge where the horde spikes to 8 m/s before easing back to baseline.
 * **Win/Lose:** reach finish line with ≥1 unit → win; if caught or unit count hits 0 → fail; a failed chase resets progression to wave 1 before the next attempt.
+* **Difficulty envelope:** Tune surge distance and volley effectiveness so a player who maintains ≥70% of the optimal count survives with a small buffer, while dropping below ~50% creates a credible fail risk without feeling impossible.

 ### 9.5 Scoring, Stars, & Persistence